payherepayments/payhere-starter-fundraising/README.md

 ## CMS setup

 We use [sanity.io](https://www.sanity.io/) for the content management system.
-We have the sanity studio configured and ready to go, you just need to set it up in within your own sanity account following the steps below.
+We have sanity studio configured and ready to go, you just need to set it up within your sanity account following the steps below.

 ```sh
 # Make sure you have the sanity.io command line tools installed